Load Range D

 6. A tire load capacity chart is required to understand the complete meaning of the alphanumeric code on a tire sidewall.

-7. The load range is an older measurement standard of “PLY Rating,” which refers to the construct of the tire made out of rubber and cord layers.
+7. The load range is an older measurement standard of “PLY Rating,” which refers to the construction of the tire made out of rubber and cord layers.

-8. Load range indicates how tough the tire is and the allowable PSI.
+8. The load range indicates how tough the tire is and the allowable PSI.

 9. Modern tire construction uses fewer plies while still maintaining the carrying capacity, so the load range number no longer represents the number of plies.